3n3scan/BDAddons/readme.md

-# Eno's Discord Server CLoner
+# Eno's Discord Tools
-- A Discord Server Cloner Which Can Clone Any Discord Server In Just Few Minutes. **/** This tool is made for educational purposes only.
-I am not responsible for any misuse of this tool. **/** This tool is made by [Eno](https://github.com/3n3scan/)
+- This are made for educational purposes only.
+I am not responsible for any misuse of these.

 ## Info
 - So if you have any suggestions for improvement, bugs or feedback, just let us know.
 - In [`LICENSE`](https://github.com/3n3scan/enos-cloner/blob/main/LICENSE) you will find the license information.

+## BetterDiscord Addons
+- My Personal collection of BetterDiscord Themes & Plugins for Discord.

+## Server Cloner
+- A Discord Server Cloner Which Can Clone Any Discord Server In Just Few Minutes.
+- This tool is made by [Eno](https://github.com/3n3scan/)

 ## Features
 + Clone Channels